dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 }
 ```

 The `Measure` method enumerates through all of the visible children in the layout, invoking the <xref:Microsoft.Maui.IView.Measure%2A> on each child.
 It then returns the total size of the layout, taking into account the constraints and the values of the <xref:Microsoft.Maui.Controls.Layout.Padding> and <xref:Microsoft.Maui.Controls.StackBase.Spacing> properties.
-The <xref:Microsoft.Maui.Layouts.ResolveConstraints> method is called to ensure that the total size of the layout fits within its constraints.
+The <xref:Microsoft.Maui.Layouts.LayoutManager.ResolveConstraints> method is called to ensure that the total size of the layout fits within its constraints.

 > [!IMPORTANT]
-> When enumerating children in the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation, skip any child whose <xref:Visibility> property is set to `false`.
+> When enumerating children in the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation, skip any child whose <xref:Microsoft.Maui.IView.Visibility> property is set to `false`.
 This ensures that the custom layout won't leave space for invisible children.

 #### Arrange children in the layout